 Homewood IL 60430

 BULLETIN FOR STREAMING SERVICE

-WE GATHER IN GOD’S NAME
+WE GATHER TOGETHER

-*CALL TO CONTINUING WORSHIP
+CALL TO WORSHIP

 CALL TO CONFESSION